 - Scroll down and find the Monthly limits section to view your current limit.

 If you have more than one seller account, you may also be able to raise your limits by linking to your other, more established seller account.
-If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's All Selling - opens in new window or tab view.
+If your accounts can be linked, you'll see that option when you select Request higher selling limits in the Monthly selling limits section of My eBay's Selling Overview - opens in new window or tab.

 When you're comfortable fulfilling your orders, and have a good track record with customers and with following our policies, most specific category limits will automatically be removed.
 However, other limits may apply depending on the categories you list in.

 Items should always be listed in the correct category.
 If you've reached your monthly selling limit for a certain category, you shouldn't list items in the wrong one, as it violates our Search manipulation policy.